 Thyroid-stimulating hormone, which stimulates the thyroid gland to produce thyroid hormones

-The anterior lobe also produces several other hormones, including one that causes the skin to darken (beta-melanocyte–stimulating hormone) and ones that inhibit pain sensations and help control the immune system (endorphins).
+The anterior lobe also produces several other hormones, including one that causes the skin to darken (beta-melanocyte–stimulating hormone) and ones that inhibit pain sensations (enkephalins and endorphins) and help control the immune system (endorphins).

 The posterior lobe of the pituitary produces only two hormones:

 Doctors can diagnose pituitary gland malfunction using several tests.
-Imaging tests, such as a computed tomography (CT) or magnetic resonance imaging (MRI), can show whether the pituitary has enlarged or shrunk.
+Imaging tests, such as a computed tomography (CT) or magnetic resonance imaging (MRI), can show whether the pituitary has enlarged (for example, if a pituitary tumor is present) or shrunk (for example, in hypopituitarism).
 Such tests can usually determine whether a tumor exists in the gland.

 Doctors can measure the levels of pituitary hormones, usually by a simple blood test.
 Doctors select which pituitary hormone levels they want to measure depending on the person's symptoms.
 Sometimes, levels of pituitary hormones are not easy to interpret because the levels vary greatly during the day and according to the body's needs.
 For these hormones, measuring a random blood sample does not provide useful information.